With this word I can describe Leo Damrosch's book: Eternity's Sunrise The imaginative World of William Blake by Yale Press.

 This one is my own personal interpretation, considering that maybe Blake could have seen somewhere the holy imagine of Saint Mary portrayed while she poses her foot on the serpent, to represent symbolically the victory against the evil part of the world.

 Blake at the same time has always thought that these two forces, God and Evil are indispensable.
 The one nurtures the other one and vice versa.

 The imperfection of this world donated these two forces and these two forces run the world.

-Blake was a rebel, a fighter, a thinker and a voice against the government but also against revolution seen as the bad answer taking in consideration the French Revolution of July 14th 1789 but also the American Revolution.
+Blake was a rebel, a fighter, a thinker and a voice against the government but also against revolution seen as the bad answer taking in consideration the French Revolution of July 14th 1789 and the American Revolution.

 William Blake was someone who didn't know the meaning of hypocrisy.
 He said what he wanted to saying without too many compliments to his colleagues, to politicians, to the church.
 His flame was real.

 Yes, he was religious, but his religiosity didn't pass through the common channels that we know of and his admiration became Jesus later in his life.